vishal-m25/Obsidian/Learnings/java.md

 - This is only to run, only used by the end users of the application
 - works:
 - loads the class file
-- verify the bytecode for security
+- Verify the bytecode for security
 ### JVM (Java Virtual Machine)
 - also known as interpreter
 - uses JIT (just in time: converted from byte-code to machine code wile runtime) for faster execution